Skip to content

 Question

-Based on the traits expressed in the offspring, select the correct fraction that represents the interference level between genes A and K.
+Based on the traits expressed in the offspring, select the correct fraction that represents the interference level between genes T and X.

-Click to show Three-Point Test Cross: Calculating Distance for a Single Gene Pair example problem
+Click to show Single-Gene Pair Distance from a Three-Point Test Cross example problem

 Three-Point Test Cross Problem